 • Market Risk

-• Market risk in equity markets can materialise due to macroeconomic or issuer specific factors, and may impact a single issuer, issuers within an industry, or the market as a whole
+• Market risk in equity markets can materialise due to macroeconomic or issuer specific factors, and may impact a single issuer, issuers within a particular industry sector, or the market as a whole.

 • The value of equity shares and the dividends they distribute are determined by the financial performance of the company issuing the equity shares, but they can also be influenced by the performance of similar companies in the same sector, takeover activity, social or governmental issues in the home country of the corporation, and by financial analysis recommending investors to undertake a specific course of action (e.g. buy, sell, hold).